EuropeanaNewspapers/ner-app/README.md

 This will try to bind to port 8080, using Jetty.

-Once deployed to Tomcat the following applies.
-The default configuration (as well as test-classifiers) reside in `src/main/resources/config.ini`, this file references the available classifiers.
+Once deployed to Tomcat, the following applies.
+The default configuration (as well as test-classifiers) resides in `src/main/resources/config.ini`, this file references the available classifiers.

 See the provided sample for some default settings.
-The landing page of the application will show the available options once invoked with the browser.
-The config.ini and the classifiers will end up in `WEB-INF/classes/`, after deployment.
+The landing page of the application will show the available options once invoked with a browser.
+The `config.ini` and the classifiers will end up in `WEB-INF/classes/`, after deployment.

 ### Working with classifiers and binary model generation

-To be able to compare your results with a baseline we provide some test files located in the ```test-files``` directory.
+To be able to compare your results with a baseline we provide some test files located in the `test-files` directory.

 To run a back-to-front test try: